-Donors are the ones who make any nonprofit work.
-It is because of their generosity and blessings that your nonprofit has achieved whatever it has.
+Donors are the ones to keep your nonprofit engine up and running.
+It is because of their generosity and blessings that your nonprofit achieves the desired goals.
 In this backdrop, it is only imperative that you show your love and gratitude towards your donors and volunteers.
-And what better time to do that than the Valentine’s.
+In this blog we discuss why donor thank you’s should be a of your donor communication, and what better time to do that than the Valentine’s?

-Thanking them on this day without asking for any donations would help you strengthen your relationship with them.
+Thanking them on this day without asking for any donations would help you strengthen your relationship with them, leading to active and engaged donors.
 It would make them feel special.
 Let them know what they mean to your organization.
 This would help you in having them back again and increasing your donor retention rates.
-Moreover it would translate into higher donations in your future campaigns.
+Moreover it would translate into higher donations for your future campaigns.

 Here, we have compiled a few ways for you to learn from and thank your donors this Valentine’s.

 Hand Made Cards

 To make it more personal for them, you could ask your volunteers to participate in churning out a few hand made cards.
 Send this to your donors with a personalized message.
 This could go a long way in melting the hearts of your donors.

 Note: Most donor communication tools have this feature automated.
 You could even create emails from pre-embedded email templates and schedule the message in advance.
 It’s that simple!

 Flowers are always appropriate and welcome.
 Make it thoughtful for them by sending in some flowers along their way.
 Add a personal note, or show them where the donations are being used.